HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/types-of-events.md

 ## AssetTracker Status

-These alarm events track issues related to Asset Tracker modules no longer sending heartbeat signals, new Modules reporting to the data collector that are not associated with a rack, and new asset tags that are not associated with assets.
+These alarm events track issues related to AssetTracker modules no longer sending heartbeat signals, new modules reporting to the data collector that are not associated with a rack, and new asset tags that are not associated with assets.

 ## Data Collector Status